Psycoy/MixEval/README.md

 > You should set the `--api_parallel_num` properly according to your OpenAI user tier to avoid rate limits.
 In general, if you are a Tier-5 user, you can set `--api_parallel_num` to 100 or more to parse results in **30 seconds**.

 > If you are using Azure or APIs for model parser, check [here](docs/evaluate_instructions.md#use-other-apis-for-model-parser).

+> Open-source model parsers are also supported, check [here](docs/evaluate_instructions.md#use-local-model-parser) for details.

 > If you are parsing base models' responses, set the `--extract_base_model_response` flag to only retain the meaningful part in models' response to get more stablized parsing results.